webstar0411/payment-using-stripe-api-angular/README.md

 ```

 ## Testing
-The following command run unit & integration tests that are in the `tests` folder, and unit tests that are in `src` folder:
+The following command runs unit & integration tests that are in the `tests` folder, and unit tests that are in `src` folder:
 ```Shell
 npm test
 ```